 Before starting to retail or serve medium-strong beer, notification must be made to the municipality where the retail or service is to take place.
 It is the person who runs the activity who is required to notify.

-Retailers and those who perform service of medium-strong beer shall perform a special form of control, self-monitoring, of sales.
-For self-monitoring, he or she must produce a self-monitoring programme.
+Retailers and those who serve medium-strong beer shall perform a special form of control, self-monitoring, over the business.
+For self-monitoring, a programme must be produced.
 The programme shall, among other things, describe the procedures to be applied to the sale and service of medium-strong beer.

 The purpose of a self-monitoring programme is to support the point of sale or catering establishment in order to ensure that the provisions of the Alcohol Act will be complied with.
 It provides security for both the responsible persons and their employees.
 A self-monitoring programme is also an important basis for the municipality in the event of a supervisory contact.
 The municipality can provide information on the sales regulations and on the obligation to have specific control over the sale and serving of medium-strong beer.

-The Public Health Agency and the respective County Administrative Board have supervisory responsibility at national and regional level.
-The municipality and the Police Authority are supervisory authorities within the municipality.
+The Public Health Agency and the County Administrative Boards are responsible for support and councel at a national and regional level.
+The municipality and the Police Authority are supervisory authorities.
 This means that both the municipality and the police exercise supervision and check that sales and service do not violate the provisions of the Alcohol Act.
 The police's main task is to intervene against crime.
-The municipality's task is mainly preventive.
-The municipality may issue a warning or a ban on selling medium-strong beer if the provisions of the Alcohol Act are not complied with.
-The municipality may also charge a supervisory fee to the person running the sale of medium-strong beer.
+The municipality's task is mainly to do continuous supervision.
+The municipality may issue a warning or a ban on selling or serving medium-strong beer if the provisions of the Alcohol Act are not complied with.
+The municipality may also charge a supervisory fee to the person running the sale or serving of medium-strong beer.

 Self-monitoring programme for medium-strong beer sales